freenas/freenas-docs/userguide/sharing.rst

    keep in mind how often the users need to access modified files and during which days and time of day they are likely to make changes.

 #.
-Go to
-   :menuselection:`Sharing --> Windows (SMB) Shares` and click
-   |ui-options| on an existing share.
-Click :guilabel:`Edit` then
-   :guilabel:`ADVANCED MODE`.
-Use the :guilabel:`Periodic Snapshot Task` drop-down menu to select the periodic snapshot task to use for that share.
-Repeat for each share being configured as a shadow copy.
-For this example, the share named :file:`/mnt/pool1/user1` is configured to use a periodic snapshot task that was configured to take snapshots of the :file:`/mnt/pool1/user1` dataset and the share named :file:`/mnt/pool1/user2` is configured to use a periodic snapshot task that was configured to take snapshots of the :file:`/mnt/pool1/user2` dataset.

-#.
 Verify that the SMB service is running in
    :menuselection:`Services`.